vivaria/edisonrul.ing/docs/source/cards/d/dreadscythe-harvester.md

 ### Card Rulings

-●“Dreadscythe Harvester’s” effect is an Ignition Effect.
+*   “Dreadscythe Harvester’s” effect is an Ignition Effect.
 Tributing 1 Insect-Type monster is a cost to activate this effect.